By Sem. Maximilian B. Estayo

 In the Philippines, the youth make up a quarter of the country's 97 million population according to the 2010 government census.
 For the Church to ignore them, therefore, would mean taking away an important pillar to build Christ's church here on earth.

 On the other hand, it is delightful to see the dioceses harness the power of the youth in their various ministries and apostolate.
 The Archdiocese of Manila, the nation's mother diocese, for instance, is aggressive in forming youth ministries.
 Youth servant-leaders are chosen and instructed on the faith, and then assigned roles at the parish, vicariate and district levels.
-The youth leaders are brought together to a wider umbrella group at the diocesan level where they get to share more of Christ's mission of service and evangelization.

 At the same time, the other youth organizations and movements within the parishes are encouraged and commended to work with one another to achieve their shared goals.
 Ministries are also present to serve those living in dormitories and those studying in schools, so they also get the chance to serve the Church in their own situatedness.